ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * A BPI test system with the necessary components, including agreement states, associated accounts, and the Message capability in the BPI Middleware layer.
 * All counterparties to a test agreement are registered as BPI Subjects in the test BPI and connected to the BPI Message capability.
-* There is one or more test transactions operating on the agreement state using a VSM.
+* There are one or more test transactions operating on the agreement state using a VSM.

 Test Steps: